Five quick and easy nutritionist-approved snack ideas

 Sliced apples with peanut butter has been the easiest snack option for Zana, which scores 80 for her body.
 To improve her ZOE score, she sometimes swaps out peanut butter for almond butter.
 Here's a great video for how to make your own nut butter if you'd like to try it out at home.

-Meaghan loves pairing Greek-style yogurt with fresh strawberries and a tablespoon of flaxseed (this snack scores 92 for her, as her body is able to handle both fats and carbohydrates well).
+Meaghan loves pairing Greek-style yogurt with fresh strawberries and a tablespoon of flaxseed (this snack scores 92 for her, as her body is able to process both fats and carbohydrates well).
 To mix things up a bit, you could try baking your strawberries for an even sweeter and juicier flavor.

-Juliet's go-to lockdown snack (which scores 80 for her) includes a combination of pitted dates, cashews, dark chocolate, and chopped up apple.
+Juliet's go-to snack (which scores 80 for her) includes a combination of pitted dates, cashews, dark chocolate, and chopped up apple.
 This snack boasts a variety of healthy plant-based ingredients, and can the fruits and nuts can easily be swapped out for ones that suit your body best!